tonygurnick-sudo/numa/infra/README.md

 **Note**

-Some stack require the lambdas to be build, a quick way of doing that is (from the infra directory):
+Some stacks require the lambdas to be build, a quick way of doing that on Linux is (from the infra directory):

 ```bash
 for directory in ../lambdas/*/; do